ksiuwr/zosia-site-v2016/README.md

  will affect your local files (from the listed folders), because these are the same files, of course :P

-We tried to avoid side effects in our `dev.sh` script, but sometimes it can't be achieved easily.
+We tried to avoid side effects in our `dev.py` script, but sometimes it can't be achieved easily.
  Some commands may create files inside listed folders.
 This files will be owned by `root`, because they were created inside docker.
 You don't have to worry about them, we listed them in `.gitignore` file, so they should not appear in `git status`.